 What are the benefits of obtaining CLEC status?

 Communications companies often decide to obtain CLEC status for the following reasons:

-- Federal and state regulations provide CLECs with rights to interconnect with incumbent local exchange carriers (ILECs) on fair and reasonable terms.
+- Interconnection.
+Federal and state regulations provide CLECs with rights to interconnect with incumbent local exchange carriers (ILECs) on fair and reasonable terms.
 A CLEC and an ILEC typically enter into a negotiated interconnection agreement that must be approved by each applicable state PUC.
 (Agreements may cover multiple states.)
-If a CLEC believes the ILEC is not offering interconnection on terms that are consistent with FCC and state PUC regulations, it may seek legal recourse through arbitration or mediation by the applicable state PUC.
+If a CLEC believes the ILEC is not offering interconnection on terms that are consistent with FCC and state PUC regulations, it may seek arbitration or mediation by the state PUC.